 I certainly believe that we will find it easier to relate to this past with the more work that is done in the area.

-If Jonathan Stapley could go back in time, what unanswered question in Mormon history would you most want to go back in time to investigate?
+What unanswered question in Mormon history would you most want to go back in time to investigate?

 I’d love to have better documentation of the work of women in the Church, especially before the Utah era.
 There is just so much that went unrecorded and we are the poorer for it.